-The project must stay within 31 height, 15 width, and 72 length.
+The project must stay within 15 height, 15 width, and 72 length.
 I'm not showing you an example because I want you to make your own thing, not a copy of what I did.
+Since you have the part that screws into the wall, you can't make your part in the middle block access to the screw hole.
+Talk to me if you aren't clear on what I'm saying.